$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: Discussion and Conclusions

-with $c_{\cal B}$ \eqref{eq:cB} a correction factor for a yet to be measured branching fraction of $D^0 \to \rho^0 \gamma$.
-Uncertainties are in the $45\%$-range, c.f. section \ref{sec:directCP}, for which we have not included the uncertainty of the ${\rm Im}[C_7]$-effect on which we comment in the the last paragraph of this section.
-The SM contribution is negligible, down by two orders of magnitude c.f. appendix \ref{app:ACPSM}, for reference values of ${\rm Im}[C_8^{(') \rm NP}]$ used throughout this paper.
-An obviously interesting aspect is that the Wilson coefficients of the two chiralities of the chromomagnetic operator enter with different sensitivity.
-Even the relative sign is different between the $D \to V \gamma$ and the $D^0 \to KK,\pi \pi$ case \eqref{eq:aCPC8},
+where we recall our reference values ${\textrm{Im}}[C_8^{(')NP}] = 10^{-3}$ \eqref{eq:ref}.
+Uncertainties are in the $50\%$-range, cf. \SEC\ref{sec:directCP}.
+The SM contribution is negligible, down by an order of magnitude (cf. App.~\ref{app:ACPSM}).
+A useful aspect is that the Wilson coefficients of the two chiralities of the chromomagnetic operator enter with different sensitivity in \eqref{eq:summary} which has discrimination potential.

-where $c_{NF}$ is a correction factor for using naive factorisation of order one.
-Note whereas the sign of the entire contribution is predicted for $D \to V \gamma$ this is not the case for the non-leptonic mode as the sign of $\sin(\delta)$ remains undetermined.

 The chirality of the photon is an interesting aspect and deserves some discussion in comparing it to the $b$-sector.
 In $b \to (d,s) \gamma$ transitions the left-handed amplitude dominates over the right-handed amplitude as a result of the large $b$-quark mass and the $V$-$A$ interactions.
-This pattern might be broken by physics beyond the SM and can be measured in TDCP-asymmerties \cite{AGS97}.
+This pattern might be broken by physics beyond the SM and can be measured in TDCP-asymmetries \cite{Atwood:1997zr}.
 The situation in $D^0 \to V \gamma$ is rather different.
 Whereas it is still true that the left-handed amplitude is larger than the right-handed amplitude, e.g. \eqref{eq:ALD} it is not very significant since the $c$-quark mass is smaller.
-This neither-nor situation has two consequences.
+This neither-nor situation has consequences.

-First since the amplitudes themselves are LD dominated the TDCP-asymmetries are not sensitive to novel right-handed currents.
-On a positive note TDCP-asymmetries measure the LD chirality asymmetry $\chi_{LD}$ \eqref{eq:chiLD} and thus can provide interesting information on LD dynamics and could serve as validation criteria for theoretical tools.
-Let us add that the feasibility of the measurement depends on the definite value of the mixing phase $\phi_D$ as commented on at the end section \ref{sec:timeCP}.
-Second the fact that the CP-asymmetries in $D \to V \gamma$ are more sensitive to $C_8$ than $C_8'$ \eqref{eq:summary} follows from ${\cal A}_L > {\cal A}_R$, c.f.
-Eqs.~(\ref{eq:ALD},\ref{eq:alr}).
-Thus the direct CP-asymmetry in $D \to V \gamma$ is not a good place either to look for right-handed currents as reflected in \eqref{eq:summary} in the low relative sensitivity of $C_8'$ versus $C_8$\footnote{In addition, extensions of the SM which remotely follow the pattern of minimal flavour violation $|C_8'/C_8| \simeq m_u/m_c$ predict small effects in $C_8'$ per se.}.
+Since the amplitudes themselves are LD dominated the TDCP-asymmetries are not sensitive to novel right-handed currents.
+However, TDCP-asymmetries measure the LD chirality asymmetry $\chi_{LD}$ \eqref{eq:chiLD} and thus can provide interesting information on LD dynamics and could serve as validation criteria for theoretical tools.
+Let us add that the feasibility of the measurement depends on the definite value of the mixing phase $\phi_D$ (as commented on at the end \SEC\ref{sec:timeCP}).